Taking medications. You may need medication to treat lipodystrophy or disorders associated with the condition.

 Considering other options.
 The FDA has not yet approved most of these treatments for lipodystrophy:

 Cosmetic implants or injections of synthetic material to fill out sunken cheeks.
-Sculptra is the only product approved specifically for facial fat wasting.
+Sculptra and Radiesse are the only products approved specifically for facial fat wasting.
 It increases skin thickness in the areas where it is injected.